George H.W. Bush, 41st president, dies at 94

 He served Presidents Nixon and Ford in a host of high-level positions: U.N. ambassador, head of the Republican Party, envoy to China, and director of the CIA.

-After a contentious 1980 primary season and a failed bid for the presidential nomination, Bush's opponent, Ronald Reagan, surprised the party by choosing Bush as his running mate.
+After a contentious 1980 primary season and a failed bid for the presidential nomination, Mr. Bush's opponent, Ronald Reagan, surprised the party by choosing Mr. Bush as his running mate.

 "When you read Ronald Reagan's diaries," said Brinkley, "you'll get to see how much he relied on George Bush.
 And when Reagan left after two terms, he was very much for George Herbert Walker Bush becoming his successor."